Ynn/selfstar/exercises/follow-me.md

 	private int numberOfLightsToTurnOn;

 	/**
-	 * Gets the number of lights.
+	 * Gets the number of lights to turn On.
 	 *
-	 * @return the number of lights
+	 * @return the number of lights to turn On.
 	 */
 	public int getNumberOfLightsToTurnOn() {
 		return numberOfLightsToTurnOn;